d-sonuga/myfxtracker/backend/README.md

         (not yet in op)
 6.  paypal_endpoint - For interacting with the paypal system and persisting all paypal related info (not yet in op)
+7.  datasource_endpoint - For interacting with the mt terminals

 # Overview breakdown
 Serving the frontend